shreeruthirakshana/breastcancer/README.md

 # breastcancer
 The process of mapping images involves using a reference number along with a text file to associate each image with a specific identifier.
-The reference number acts as a key, allowing each image to be linked to a specific record in the text file.
+The reference number acts as a key, allowing each image to be linked to a specific record in the text file(INFO .txt).

  The text file includes following fields:
           1st column: MIAS database reference number.